Custom Search

 Follow-Up

 When you request a trial the clerk will say "If you don't hear from us in X number of months, call this number."
 Ignore that.
 Do you really want to call and say "I have not been convicted yet, could you hurry it up?"
 Of course not.
-And if they decide to drop your ticket along with the thousands of others they do every year, they certainly won't tell you.
-It's just too expensive to mail everybody a letter.
-So no news is good news.
+It's not your job to make sure they do theirs.

 Second, send a letter to the prosecutor indicating you want your trial scheduled as soon as possible.
 Don't worry.
 Your trial will not be scheduled any faster.
 But by sending this letter, you will demonstrate to the court that you did not waive your right to a speedy trial.